MindGainsLabs/Relay_Tweets/README.md

 ## 📜 Responsibilities

 - **messageService.js**: Responsible for extracting messages from Discord channels and performing analyses.
-- **rugcheckService.js**: Responsible for authenticating and retrieving token reports from the Rugcheck API.
 - **telegramService.js**: Responsible for sending notifications to Telegram.
 - **server.js**: Initializes the server and configures API routes.